-Robert Kiełbasiński*, Przemysław Kieszkowski, Beniamin Oskar Grabarek and Dariusz Boroń Pages 1 - 7 ( 7 )
+Robert Kiełabsiński*, Przemysław Kieszkowski, Beniamin O. Grabarek and Dariusz Boroń Pages 1242 - 1248 ( 7 )

-Background: A lowered concentration of adiponectin is viewed as an independent factor of the risk of inducing endometrial cancer.
-Cisplatin is a drug used in therapy of this type of neoplasm.
-However, knowledge on the effects of cisplatin on the adiponectin level is still limited.
+Background: A reduced concentration of adiponectin is considered as an independent factor of the risk of inducing endometrial cancer.
+Cisplatin is a drug used in the therapy of this type of neoplasm.
+However, knowledge of the effects of cisplatin on the adiponectin level is still limited.

 Methods: Cells of endometrial cancer cell line Ishikawa were exposed for 12,24 and 48 hour periods to cisplatin with the following concentrations: 2.5μM, 5μM, 10μM.
 The changes in the expression profile of adiponectin were compared to the RtqPCR reaction and ELISA test.
 The STATISTICA 13.0 PL program was used for statistical analysis (p<0.05).

-Conclusions: Cisplatin in a noticeable way changes the expression profile of adiponectin.
-Molecular analysis indicated, that in the case of endometrial cancer, therapy should be implemented with a concentration of no less than 5 μM.
+Conclusion: Cisplatin, in a noticeable way, changes the expression profile of adiponectin.
+Molecular analysis indicated that in the case of endometrial cancer therapy should be implemented with a concentration of no less than 5 μM.

-Department of Obstetrics & Gynaecology ward, Health Center in Mikołów, Voivodeship Specialist Hospital in Wloclawek, Wloclawek, Department of Histology, University of Technology, Faculty of Medicine, University of Technology, Katowice, Department of Clinical Trials, Maria Sklodowska-Curie National Research Institute of Oncology Krakow Branch
+Department of Obstetrics & Gynaecology ward, Health Center in Mikolow, Mikolow, Voivodeship Specialist Hospital in Wloclawek, Wloclawek, Department of Histology, Cytophysiology and Embryology, Faculty of Medicine, University of Technology, Zabrze, Department of Histology, Cytophysiology and Embryology, Faculty of Medicine, University of Technology, Zabrze